Azure/azure-powershell/src/StackHCI/StackHCIVm.Autorest/docs/Update-AzStackHCIVmLogicalNetwork.md

 ```

 ### -ResourceId
-The ARM Resource ID of the network interface.
+The ARM Resource ID of the virtual network.

 ```yaml
 Type: System.String